fastfuse/esp-stuff/README.md

 * Edit and run the script as much as you need for it to work the way you expect.

-* When you want the code to automatically run on boot use the `ampy put` command to save the script as a `/main.py` file on the board:
+* When you want the code to automatically run on boot use the `ampy put` command to save the script as `/main.py` file on the board:

     ```sh
     $> ampy --port /dev/tty-port put test.py /main.py